istaustria/istaustria.github.io/README.md

 are still working on a more systematic approach to handling such large files, but for now, please store them at your IST website (http://pub.ist.ac.at/~yourusername).

+It is possible to add comments, which are not shown on the final web page, to [Markdown](http://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) pages with

+	[comment]: # (ADD TEXT OF THE COMMENT HERE)

+as explained in this [StackOverflow answer](https://stackoverflow.com/a/32190021/1835723).

 ## FAQ

 ### The website is not updating when I make edits or push changes